The submission period is now closed.

 The achievement must have been implemented during the last five (5) years directly by the candidate city or by a person or an organization supported, directed or influenced by the candidate city.
 If the achievement was not implemented directly by the candidate city, the latter’s participation must have been significant in the implementation.

-- Winter 2019: Study of the candidacies by the international jury
+- April-May 2019: Study of the candidacies by the international jury

 - June 2, 2019: Award of the Jean-Paul-L’Allier Prize for Heritage during a ceremony planned to that effect